WHAT TARGET AUDIENCE IS YOUR BRAND ATTRACTING?

 Do you shop online?

 Start by asking your mom, your aunts, and your peers these questions.
-You can easily create a survey using a platform like Typeform to send out and increase your responses from a broader scope of people.
+You can easily create a survey using a platform like Typeform or MailChimp to send out and increase your responses from a broader scope of people.
 Doing this research will give you a better idea of what your potential customers’ behaviours are, both with regards to shopping and their skin care routines.

 By positioning yourself in the mind of your buyer, you’re able to build a brand that will speak to them because it’s been designed with them in mind.